pilau/base/README.md

 * This is a parent theme for creating custom WordPress sites.
 * It's intended for use with the child theme [Pilau Starter](https://github.com/pilau/starter).

-Neither Starter nor Base can be used "out of the box"!
-There are barely any styles, and many things need to be initialized.

 [Pilau](http://pilaubase.com/) is a suite of tools for creating custom WordPress sites created by developers working with the agency [Public Life](http://www.publiclife.co.uk/), is heavily focused on client work there, and is designed as a bare-bones starting point for our projects.

 However, we're very happy if anyone finds our work of use!
 If you feel like contributing, even better.